Here is the detailed look into each step of the process.

 Selection of solver in the order book

-Once the user signs the intent, it is submitted to the order book, a decentralized system where solvers compete to fulfill the intent.
+Once the user signs the intent, it is submitted to the order book, a decentralized system where solvers compete to fulfill the intent.Auction process:

-Breaking Draws
+Breaking draws

 Solvers with a higher staker score than the solver with the best quote have a 5-second window to match the quote.